Khattiya Sawasdipol: Military career

 After graduating from Armed Forces Academies Preparatory School (class 11), and Chulachomklao Royal Military Academy (class 22), Khattiya began his army service in 1971.
 He was assigned to the paramilitary unit of Thahan Phran ("Rangers"), who fought against communist insurgents in the 1970s.

 In his bestselling memoirs, Khattiya claimed to have taken part in CIA operations in Laos and Cambodia during the Second Indochina War and to have supported pro-American Hmong General Vang Pao in the Laotian Civil War.
 He reported that he took part in the assassination of 20 communists in 1976.
 Moreover, he described how he supposedly infiltrated jihadi groups in Aceh and Malaysia during the 1990s.

-Khattiya was named the fist commander of 30th Cavalry Squadron, Queen's Guard in 1990, and served in the position for one year before being promoted to colonel.
+Khattiya was named the first commander of 30th Cavalry Squadron, Queen's Guard in 1990, and served in the position for one year before being promoted to colonel.
 Seven years later, he was promoted to Major General.